Cardi B Accused Of Copying Beyonce With Her Met Gala Headdress

 Woah!
 Cardi B just stunned everyone with her intricate headdress!
 But unfortunately she’s being dragged online for imitating Beyonce’s 2017 Grammys performance look!

 Leave it to Cardi B, 25 to drop jaws at the 2018 Met Gala.
-The rapper showed up at the Metropolitan Museum of Art on May 7 in one of the craziest looks of the night, wearing a bejeweled cream gown with a matching headpiece.
+The rapper showed up at the Metropolitan Museum of Art on May 7 in one of the craziest looks of the night, wearing a bejeweled cream Moschino gown with a matching headpiece.
 While she’s totally slaying in this look, Twitter is actually pretty mad about it.
 People online are calling her out for copying Beyonce‘s 2017 Grammys performance ensemble!
 It also doesn’t help that the “Bodak Yellow” hitmaker is currently pregnant, just as Queen Bey was when she wore her iconic gold beaded dress and matching crown.

 “Can’t be here for Cardi….only cuz Bey did it 1st,” one fan wrote on Twitter after seeing the expectant mother’s Met Gala outfit.
 “Cardi Looks Good.
 But I Feel Like It’s Too Similar To Bey’s Performance Look.
 And I Like Bey’s Better,” another noted.
 But another fan came to Cardi’s defense by making a very valid point about this year’s theme, Heavenly Bodies: Fashion and the Catholic Imagination.
 “People are saying Cardi is channeling Bey’s VMA look pregnant and all.
 Y’all the theme is basically Beyoncé,” the user wrote.
 True!